T4puSD/EventSourcing-With-Axon/README.md

 ![SwaggerIndexHtml](https://github.com/T4puSD/CQRS-EventSourcing-With-Axon/raw/master/commons/Swaggerui.png "SwaggerUI")

+This page is pretty much self explanatory.
+We have 3 method for executing commands and 2 method for query.
+* `POST bank-accounts/` endpoint is to create a new account
+* Other two endpoint in the command section are for credit and debit ammount from a account
+* The `GET bank-accounts/{accountNumber}` endpoint gets data from h2 database.
+* and `GET bank-accounts/{accountNumber}/events` endpoint gets data from event store that is stored into axon server.

 ## How this project is designed?
 As this project is a command query responsibility segragation project.
 We have to separate all the command and events for the sake of it.